MatAtBread/nodent/README.md

 Nodent v3 is a significant update.
 Major changes are:

 * The Promise implementation used by Nodent by default is based on the most excellent [Zousan](https://github.com/bluejava/zousan) Promise implementation.
-After a lot of looking around and testing, Zousan proved to be one of the smallest and fastest around - small enough to fit into Nodent's runtime and faster in many cases than Bluebird and when.
+After a lot of looking around and testing, Zousan proved to be one of the smallest and fastest around - small enough to fit into Nodent's runtime and faster in most practical cases than Bluebird and when.
+The speed is enhanced compared to most libraries as nodent rarely generates code that relies on Promise chaining or having multiple `.then()` calls on the same Promise.
+Zousan is optimal in these cases as only creates the required data lazily.

 * Promises are now the default execution mode.
 Only -es7 with lazyThenables uses the synchronous Thenable protocol.
 This is only retained for speed in exceptional cases.
 In almost all practical applications (i.e. using async functions to handle IO of some sort), the overhead is around 20% _per call_, meaning it is trivial compared to the IO operation.
 Nodent syntax-transformation remains around 3-4 times faster than both native generators and libraries like regenerator.

-* The use of Promises/A+ compliant execution means the loop asynchronisation used in Nodent v2 can be unwound.
+* The use of Promises/A+ compliant execution means the recursive loop asynchronisation used in Nodent v2 can be unwound.
 Specifically, `for`, `while` and `do...while` loops in Nodent v2 were recursive if the loop didn't yield control to an async operation.
 This meant that you could run out of stack on relatively trivial loop.
 For example:

 ```
 for (var i=0; i<cache.length; i++) {